nhurstknight/revive/README.md

 Once this was complete and I had signed off my plan with my course instructors, I moved onto the first step and began to build my application focusing on the back-end.

 1. I started this by writing the code for the user and item models and views.
-2. I wrote the code fo the auth which included token authentication, a user model and views that allow users to register or login.
+2. I wrote the code for the auth which included token authentication, a user model and views that allow users to register or login.
 3. My next step was to work on the code for messaging.
 Initially I had planned that users would be able to generate a thread based on the item and within this have a two-way communication with the item owner.
 I did however need to change my plan so that I could achieve an MVP product.
-4. Once I was comfortable with the backend functionality, I moved onto setting up the front-end which involved:
+4. Once I was comfortable with the back-end functionality, I moved onto setting up the front-end which involved:
 	- Building login/register form components that api requests to the back-end database.
-	- Building ItemIndex, ItemCard and ItemShow components
+	- Building ItemIndex, ItemCard and ItemShow components.
-	- Creating an UploadItem form which utilised Cloudinary
+	- Creating an UploadItem form which utilised Cloudinary.
-	- Message forms that are linked to the individual items
+	- Message forms that are linked to the individual items.

 ## Wins & Challenges
 ### Wins
-I was pleased that I was able to implement Cloudinary, a media management service for image uploads which could be used on the front end forms such as users uploading a new item post.
+I was pleased that I was able to implement Cloudinary, a media management service for image uploads which could be used on the front-end forms such as users uploading a new item post.
 ![screenshot of upload item page on Revive](/assets/send-message.png)
 ```js, xml
 import React from 'react'